apache/arrow/docs/source/cpp/gandiva.rst

 Once a Projector or Filter is created, it can be evaluated on Arrow record batches.
-These execution kernels are single-threaded on their own, but are designed to be reused to process record batches in parallel.
+These execution kernels are single-threaded on their own, but are designed to be reused to process distinct record batches in parallel.

 Execution is performed with :func:`gandiva::Projector::Evaluate` and :func:`gandiva::Filter::Evaluate`.
 Filters produce :class:`gandiva::SelectionVector`,